Milano-R/erum2020-covidr-contest/README.md

     interactive dashboards or infographics.

 If you have general questions you can always contact us at
-<covidrcontest@erum.io>, otherwise we recommend using the Issue/Pull
+<covidrcontest@erum.io>, otherwise we recommend using the [Issue / Pull
-Request submission mechanism as a channel for discussing how you can submit your contribution.
+Request submission mechanism](#submit-a-contribution) as a channel for discussing how you can submit your contribution.

 ## Submit a contribution

-Each participant is requested to provide the following information, which will be consolidated in YAML format under the [`contributions`](contributions) directory, so that the contribution can be integrated in the [CovidR Gallery](https://milano-r.github.io/erum2020-covidr-contest)
+Each participant is requested to provide the following information in YAML format, which will allow the contribution to be integrated and visible in the [CovidR Gallery](https://milano-r.github.io/erum2020-covidr-contest)

 ``` yaml